AnthonyL7/Python/codewars/README.md

-July 19, 2024
+August 13, 2024
-6 Kyu Persistant Bugger
+7 Kyu is this a triangle?